AdaCore/gnatstudio/docs/users_guide/extending.rst

     the string that matched the regular expression, and the string before that match.

-    In the first example above, we're passing :func:`self.on_match`, a bound method, as a callback.
+    In the first example above, we are passing :func:`self.on_match`, a bound method, as a callback.
 That tells Python it should automatically and transparently add an extra first parameter, :func:`self`, when calling :func:`MyClass.on_match`.
 This is why the first example has